github/training-kit/paths/electron/packaging-apps/02-using-electron-packager.md

 troubleshooting: |
   There are some inconsistencies between electron-packager and the most recent version of node.
 If the steps above didn't work for you, try using `node 6.11.2` with `npm 3.10.10`.
 The following steps should help you do this on macOS.

-  _Note: We're using nvm here instead of rbenv.
+  _Note: We're using nvm here instead of `n`, or other version manager tools.
 If you can duplicate successful steps to adjust your node version, please do so (and good luck!)._

   **macOS**